01 of 19

 13 of 19

-Along with tomatoes, sweet corn makes its own convincing argument for eating local.
+Along with tomatoes, sweet corn makes its own convincing argument for eating locally.
 Truly fresh, local sweet corn knocks the socks off corn that's traveled to get to you.

 14 of 19